 These reportedly stimulate the activity and production of some of our immune system defence cells known as macrophages, lymphocytes, and natural killer cells.

 Another long-standing and well documented traditional use of garlic is as an expectorant, to help clear coughs and colds.
 The saponins are almost always linked to this effect.

 Garlic is also used in dietary control of diabetes and hypoglycaemia because of the resultant improvement in pancreatic abilities to produce insulin.

 Ramsons also contain alliciin, so will therefore be anti-septic, anti-bacterial, anti-fungal, and anti-inflammatory, just somewhat milder so.
 Throughout the countryside in southern parts of Britain and Ireland, wild garlic has been noted as good at defeating coughs, colds and other ailments.

 “Nine diseases shiver before the garlic”, was a saying in Sligo, Ireland, only 100 years ago.
-This points to the faith people placed in Garlic to ward off many illnesses.
-This belief may have been reinforced during the 1918 global flu pandemic, when people carried around a piece of wild garlic in their pocket for protection.
+This points to the faith people placed in the herb to ward off many illnesses.
+This belief may have been reinforced during the 1918 global flu pandemic, when people carried around a clove in their pocket for protection.
 Garlic kills vampires remember!

 The fiery nature of garlic brings with it some contra-indications for use.
 Namely, conditions of chronic or acute stomach inflammation, and low thyroid activity.

 The compound allicin is responsible for many effects as well as the much documented anti-microbial effects.
 Many harmful micro-organisms are destroyed by Garlics, including Staphylococcus aureus, Escherichia coli, Proteus and Salmonella spp.